Kindergartens

 What will your child learn at kindergarten?

 Young children learn about the world through play.
-It gives children the opportunity to use their imagination and practice important skills.
+Play gives children the opportunity to use their imagination and practice important skills.
 It also helps their social and emotional development, and wellbeing.

 Kindergarten programs are designed to meet the needs of their local families.
 All kindergarten programs work with the Victorian Early Years Learning and Development Framework.
 This makes sure the programs are appropriate for children's ages, needs and interests.

-Council manages the enrolment process for all kindergartens in the Shire.
+Loddon Shire Council manages the enrolment process for all kindergartens in the Loddon Shire.

-Enrolments open on July 1 and close on the August 31 each year.
-Enrolments can be completed online or by contacting Council’s Early Years Team on 03 5494 1201
+Expressions of interest can be completed via an online form, paper based form or by contacting Council’s Early Years Team on 03 5494 1200.

 4 year old programs